adhavshruti12/TODO_App/README.md

 *Pending tasks*

 ![Main Dashboard](/img5.png)
-*After Log out and aslo shwoing use of toggle to switch white background*
+*use of toggle to switch white background*